Ambrance/rsschool-cv/cv.md

 ### Summary:

    I'm interested in frontend for about last 3 years.
 At first it was just a hobby.
 Now I would like to get my professional skills in this area.
 I know that it takes from me to study hard, but I'm ready.
+My goal is to become front-end JS-developer.

 ---